jupi421/colbuilder/README.md

 - Support for different crosslink types
 - Generation of atomistic and coarse-grained topology files

-The `Colbuilder` tool was created by the Gräter group at the Max Planck Institute for Polymer Research, and will be regularly maintained.
+The `colbuilder` tool was created by the Gräter group at the Max Planck Institute for Polymer Research, and will be regularly maintained.
-If you find `Colbuilder` useful, please see the citation file for details on how to cite.
+If you find ColBuilder useful, please see the citation file for details on how to cite.

 # 🚀 Getting Started

-## Install colbuilder
+## Install ColBuilder

-**Use a virtual environment for the colbuilder project.** We recommend the [miniforge](https://github.com/conda-forge/miniforge) environment manager.
+**Use a virtual environment for the ColBuilder project.** We recommend the [miniforge](https://github.com/conda-forge/miniforge) environment manager.

     conda create -n colbuilder python=3.9
     conda activate colbuilder

-**Clone this repository and install Colbuilder:**
+**Clone this repository and install ColBuilder:**

     git@github.com:graeter-group/colbuilder.git
     cd colbuilder